python-hyper/brotlicffi/README.rst

 The source code of brotlipy is available under the MIT license.
 Brotli itself is made available under the Version 2.0 of the Apache Software License.
-See the LICENSE and NOTICE files for more information.
+See the LICENSE and libbrotli/LICENSE files for more information.

 Authors
 -------